-The Carter 61654 family of hydrant valves starting with serial number 1289 has been qualified in accordance with the Third Edition of API 1584.
-This version of the industry specification includes the up dating of the Edition and combines requirements of the Institure of Petroleum Requirements to arrive at an industry wide specification.
-The main thrust of the Third Edition is to cover in more detail the "breaka-way" capability of the combination hydrant valve and coupler to improve safety on the ramp.
+The Model 60554 family of hydrant valves starting with serial number 11161 has been qualified in accordance with the Third Edition of API 1584.
+This version of the industry specification includes the updating of the Second Edition and combines the requirements of the Institute of Petroleum Requirements to arrive at an industry wide specification.
+The main thrust of the Third Edition is to cover in more detail the "break-a-way" capability of the combination hydrant valve and coupler to improve safety on the ramp.
 Specific tests were required of the combination of products to prove that the hydrant valve and couplers met these requirements.
-Ask Carter for 3QTR61654 Test Report for the results of the tests on the Carter products.
+Ask Carter for 3QTR60554 Test Report for the results of the tests on the Carter products.

-Older units (serial numbers under 1289) can be updated to meet the new requirements by using a kit noted later.
+Older units (serial numbers under 11161) can be updated to meet the new requirements by using a kit noted later.

-The Carter 61654 family of hydrant valves is manufactured with a choice of four different pilot valve arrangements, lanyard or air pressure operation, capable of flowing in the fueling direction only, or with air pressure operation, capable of both fueling and defueling operations and a dual air/lanyard pilot.
+The Model 60554 family of hydrant valves is manufactured with a choice of five different pilot valve arrangements, lanyard or air pressure operation, capable of flowing in the fueling direction only, or with air pressure operation, capable of both fueling and defueling operations and two different dual air/lanyard pilots.
+The lanyard operated type valve is also available in two different grades of ductile iron.
 All versions consist of three major sections: